 - Trying to depict ‘Specifications’ using ‘Generic’ terminologies: Sometimes, patent drafters tries too hard to figure out ways to depict all specifications, while keeping it generalized at the same time.
-Well, it’s a good practice to portray functionalities in general terms to attract large audience.
+Well, it’s a good practice to portray functionalities in general terms to attract a large audience.
 But, expanding and explaining technicalities in a general way, sometimes changes the meaning which is intended by the inventor.

 Thus, always start with more generic terms and then capture minute details.
-On the other hand, it is important to be specific and not be too-specific.
+On the other hand, it is important to be specific and not be too specific.
 Allow me to illustrate with an example.
 Let’s take an example to understand this properly.
 Let’s assume the description like, ‘A rug of velvet cloth’.
 It can be presented in much better way as, ‘A rug made of washable fabric, such as velvet, polyester blend, etc.’ Now in this case, we described a rug in more general way, as washable fabric (showing limited specificity) and velvet, polyester blend (showing minor details).
 A very common mistake is still in the aforementioned statement which you will get to know after reading the fifth point.

-- Depicting details using ‘Common Abbreviations’: Most often drafters try to depict more than one thing of same type, using common abbreviations, such as ‘etc., or so on’.
+- Depicting details using ‘Common Abbreviations’: Most often drafters try to depict more than one thing of the same type, using common abbreviations, such as ‘etc., or so on’.
 Even we have used it in our previous example.
 But it’s not right to portray things commonly using these, since it may or may not ask the reader to use his or her imagination to put anything in that place according to their understanding.
 It brings ambiguity and non-specificity to the presented information to have more than one literal meaning.
 It can be helpful if the readers are familiar with the terminology and jargon, which are actually intended by the inventor by the use of abbreviations.
 But, this sort of writing is not recommended as people unfamiliar with the dialects can interpret in a wrong way, which will ultimately ruin the whole point behind drafting.